-Anne Bristow manages our complaints process with clinical and partnership supervision, however, Callum McQue our Reception Manager is the first point of contact for complaints regarding the Practice.
+Anne Bristow manages our complaints process with clinical and partnership supervision, however, Callum McQue our Operations Manager is the first point of contact for complaints regarding the Practice.

-In writing: some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of Callum McQue, Reception Manager, as soon as possible.
+In writing: please give as much information as you can, then send your complaint to the practice for the attention of Callum McQue, Operations Manager, as soon as possible - email@example.com

 What we will do